 - Projection of plot to planes in 3D graph

-- Over 100 built-in symbols and option to add user-defined shape
+- Over 100 built-in symbols and option to add unicode symbols or user-defined shapes

 - Add drop lines for 2D plots and 3D graphs

 - Over 10 line connection styles such as linear, segment line, step horizontal/vertical, various spline, etc.

 - 8 built-in line styles such as solid, dash, dot, etc. where dash can be defined

 - Over 100 build-in fill pattern types, including standard USGS geology patterns

 - Option to add user-defined fill patterns using emf files

 - Add data labeling to plot or a single point